- our blog

 Licensed money lenders can only impose these additional charges:

-Late repayment fee of not exceeding $60 for each month of late repayment
+Late repayment fee ≤$60 per month of delayed repayment

-The total fees charged by a money lender for any loan (including interest, late interest, upfront administrative and late fee) cannot exceed an amount equivalent to the principal of the loan.
-For example, if you take a loan of $8,000, the interest, late interest, 10% administrative fee and monthly $60 late fees cannot exceed $8,000.
+The total fees charged by an authorised money lender for any loan (inclusive of interest, upfront processing fee, late interest, and late fee) cannot go beyond an amount that is equivalent to the loan sum.
+Suppose you get a loan of $8,000, the interest, late interest, processing fee and monthly late fee cannot be more than $8,000.

-How do licensed money lenders compute their interest rate?
+How do licensed money lenders compute their interest rates?

 Licensed money lenders’ interest rates are not flat, but are instead reducing.
 Personal loan interest rates are calculated based on the principal amount outstanding at the end of a specific period.